 6. Multi-team play.
 A player may play for more than one team. given that (a) the player is listed on both rosters and meets all other eligibility rules, and (b) the teams are in different grades or divisions (i.e. Club vs. Feeder/School).
 A player cannot play for two teams in the same sub-division, i.e. School Gold division and School Silver division.
 As noted in paragraph 2, a player may play up a grade but not down a grade.

 7. Proof of Eligibility.
 Immediately after registering it's team entry, an automated email will be generated and sent to the listed Team Representative.
 The email will include specific instructions for submitting each players' eligibility documentation, i.e. copy of report card or middle school ID card.
-Proof of Eligibility for each player must be submitted no later than Tuesday, March 1st, 2022.
+Proof of Eligibility for each player must be submitted no later than Friday, February 23rd, 2024. *more time will be permitted for teams that qualify on the February 24-25 weekend.

 School or Club Division - POE Report Card Example (Click)